Uploading a TMX File

 • D → D1

-However, if you select the "Overwrite existing TM and rebuild it from the TMX file" option when uploading the TMX file, everything in your project's TM instance will be removed and replaced by the new entries after you hit Import.
+However, suppose you select the "Overwrite existing TM and rebuild it from the TMX file" option when uploading the TMX file.
+In that case, everything in your project's TM instance will be removed and replaced by the new entries after you hit Import.

 Your TM will have the same content as the TMX file: